vevo-base69/DisableWinTracking/README.md

 # This repository is a living fork of the last stable release of [DisableWinTracking](https://github.com/10se1ucgo/DisableWinTracking)
 ## [DisableWinTracking](https://github.com/10se1ucgo/DisableWinTracking) was archived on 12/2020, and had it's last release on 01/2019
-## We don't want the goodness to die, so forked DWT!
+## We don't want the goodness to die, so we forked DWT!
 ## Please help us fix bugs and improve this software!
 We can't do it without you!

 # --------------------------